 “That night, we were out, more hours than we should have.
 I say that because It was the time when a black man could be lynched for being around a white neighborhood.
 Yes, that was all the crime you had to do, to be mobbed and beaten silly till your brain slowly shuts down.
 I would say being black was the crime.”
 I don’t know if my words are starting to get through.
 But it’s too early to judge by her reaction because she looked like a blank sheet of paper.
 You learn a thing or two over the years, so, I don’t let the lack of emotion put me off.

 “Baby, we were out till 11:00 pm.
 He had never been out that long, neither had I too.
 But he was nineteen, and he felt he was old enough to take care of me.
 I must confess, I felt he wasn’t.
 But it was the first night with this pretty face, and I wanted it to last as long as it could.”
-I stare at Ivy, and for the first time, it seems her eyes blink since she walked into the room.
-Maybe it was just a reflex action, so I pay little attention to it, and I get back to telling her about my date with Erwin.
+I stare at Ivy, it seems her eyes blink for the first time since she walked into the room.
+Maybe it was just a reflex action, so I pay little attention to it, and I get back to my story about my date with Erwin.

 I pour myself another cup of coffee and walk towards the window.
 The kids in the neighborhood are loud as ever.
 I smile because they remind me of my childhood.
 Then I turn again and look at the little girl in the room who feels robbed of hers.
 I’m not as nimble as I used to be when I was much younger, but I try to walk up to her, I bend with much pain, and I give her a kiss on her cheek.
 Her cheeks burned like she had a fever.
 “I’m not giving up on you sweetheart.”